 I designed this under a joint research project created by my Stanford advisor, Larry Leifer, and "Vic" Vykukal, chief designer for advanced spacesuits at NASA Ames.
 The Challenger Shuttle accident in 1986 eliminated further funding for the program.
 The aim was to replace spacesuit gloves, which can be quite difficult to operate for long periods due to the internal air pressure's effect on the mobility.

 The prehensor with the shroud attached.
 The inside of the shroud is pressurized once it clips onto the spacesuit (instead of a glove).
-Again, the fingers encounter no resistance to movements due to the internal air pressure!
+Again, unlike gloves, the astronaut's fingers will encounter no resistance to their motion due to the internal air pressure.